LulinZhang/MicMacTiePHistoP/README.md

 (1.1) Epoch 2014

-Transform the DSM to equalized gray image with the command "TestLib DSM_Equalization", so that feature matching method can be applied later.
+Transform the DSM in float point type to equalized gray scale image with the command "TestLib DSM_Equalization", so that feature matching method can be applied later.

 The input, output and parameter interpretation of the command "TestLib DSM_Equalization" are listed below: